basic salary calculation

 10. Net Salary

-Net salary is what you take home after all deductions, including taxes, PF, and any other contributions.
+You take the net salary home after all deductions, including taxes, PF, and any other contributions.

 Example: If your gross salary is ₹30,000 and total deductions are ₹5,000, your net salary would be ₹25,000.

 Understanding the components of your salary structure helps you see the complete picture of your earnings.
-The basic salary calculation is a fundamental part of this process, as it impacts many other elements of your pay.
+The basic salary calculation is a fundamental part of this process, as it impacts many other pay elements.

 How to Calculate Basic Salary?